elusive/blog/src/index.md

 ---
 layout: home
-title: 'Eleventy Duo'
+title: 'Elusive Development Blog'
 ---

-# Hello World
+# ē-ˈlü-siv

-Eleventy Duo is a minimal and beautiful Eleventy theme for personal blogs.
-Checkout the [project's github repo](https://github.com/yinkakun/eleventy-duo) for more info.
+- difficult to find or achieve

+But the journey is worth it, and the fulfillment found.
+This is some of my articles from over the years.
+Please enjoy!